-- 1. Quarters Farm lies in the open countryside to the east of the B6049 1.6km south of Bradwell and 4.8km north of Tideswell.
+- 2. Quarters Farm lies in the open countryside to the east of the B6049 1.6km south of Bradwell and 4.8km north of Tideswell.
 Originally a working farm, the holding comprises of a detached farmhouse, traditional outbuildings, a large range of modern portal framed buildings laid in a courtyard arrangement and approximately 46.36 hectares of land approximately half of which is steeply sloping rough grazing land.
-An enforcement case remains active in relation to an unauthorised dwelling at the site. - 2.
-The farm lies in the bottom of a dry valley dominated by Durham Edge, the edge below the Camphill gliding airfield, and Bradwell Edge to the west. - 3.
+An enforcement case remains active in relation to an unauthorised dwelling at the site. - 3.
+The farm lies in the bottom of a dry valley dominated by Durham Edge (the edge below the Camphill gliding airfield) and Bradwell Edge to the west. - 4.
 A small rise to the west of the farmstead screens it from most views from the public highway.
-The site is prominent in views from Tophole Road to the north-west and from public footpaths in the area one of which runs up the access lane and along the western edge of the site. - 4.
+The site is however prominent in views from Tophole Road and from public footpaths in the area one of which runs up the lane and along the western edge of the site. - 5.
 The site is accessed via a narrow 400m long tarmac access track which joins the B6049 on the outside of a sharp bend.
-This access serves the application site, the adjacent farmhouse and two bungalows which lie immediately to the north of the site. - 5.
+This access serves the application site, the adjacent farmhouse and two bungalows which lie immediately to the north of the site. - 6.
 Buxoplas is a local company established by the applicant's family.
 It produces high quality plastic extrusion products for a variety of industries both nationally and internationally.
-The site is based on a typical Peak District farm, with a mixture of modern farm sheds and traditional limestone buildings.
-The use was established in the western most building following a successful planning appeal in 1987.
-The appeal limited the business use to this one single building and contained other restrictive conditions designed to ensure that the existing farm holding remained the dominant land use. - 6.
-Subsequently, however the Buxoplas business expanded into the other farm buildings in the complex to such an extent that this is now the sole base for the business.
+The site is based on a typical Peak District Farm, with a mixture of modern and traditional limestone buildings.
+The use was established in the western most building was the subject of a successful planning appeal in 1987.
+The appeal limited the business use to this one single building and contained other restrictive conditions designed to ensure that the existing farm holding remained the dominant land use. - 7.
+Subsequently, the Buxoplas business expanded into the other farm buildings in the complex to such an extent that this is now the sole business.
 For the last decade the farmland has been let to another farmer.
-The business has operated from the site for approximately 30 years and a subsequent Certificate of Lawfulness was issued for the other buildings which are used for purposes ancillary to the plastic extrusions business. - 7.
-For the purposes of the Development Plan the site is clearly outside any designated settlement boundary.
+The business has operated from the site for

+- approximately 30 years and a Certificate of Lawfulness was issued for the other buildings for purposes ancillary to the plastic extrusions business. - 8.
+For the purposes of the Development Plan the site is outside any designated settlement boundary.